laxman-rathod/Anonymous-Message-App/README.md

 ## APIs 💫

 - **Resend API:** For sending email notifications (if enabled).
-- **(Optional) Vercel AI / Google Generative AI:** Potentially used for features like message summarization, translation, or intelligent responses.
+- **Vercel AI / Google Generative AI:** Potentially used for features like message summarization, translation, or intelligent responses.

 **Authentication:**